kiril-ibm/actor-google-search-scraper/README.md

 — Monitor how your website performs on Google for certain queries over time.
 - Analyze display ads for a given set of keywords.
 - Monitor your competition in both organic and paid results.
 - Build a URL list for certain keywords.
-This is useful if you, for example, need good relevant starting points when scraping web pages containing specific phrases.
+This is useful if, for example, you need good relevant starting points when scraping web pages containing specific phrases.

 Read more in the [How to scrape Google Search](https://blog.apify.com/unofficial-google-search-api-from-apify-22a20537a951) blog post.

 ## Number of results
 You can change the number of results per page by using the `resultsPerPage` parameter.
 The default is 10 but allowed values are 10-100.
 You can also set `maxPagesPerQuery` to get more results for each query.

 Please keep in mind that, although Google shows that it internally found millions of results, **Google will never display more than a few hundred results per single search query**.
-You can try it in your own browser.
+You can test this in your browser.
 If you need to get as many results as possible, try to create many similar queries and combine different parameters and locations.

 ## Input settings